 -

-Why it's on the list: Freshdesk is a solid alternative to Zendesk, especially for small and medium-sized businesses that need a user-friendly helpdesk that can grow with them.
+Why it's on the list: Freshdesk is an impressive choice and a clear industry leader, especially for businesses that need a mature, user-friendly helpdesk that offers unmatched reliability and scalability.

 Freshdesk offers a strong multi-channel helpdesk that brings together email, phone, chat, and social media support.
-Its AI assistant, Freddy, handles chatbot duties and offers agent-assist features to help speed things up.
+It has built an incredible ecosystem and marketplace, ensuring that teams have access to everything they need.
+Its AI assistant, Freddy, handles chatbot duties and offers agent-assist features to help speed things up effectively.

-Pricing: Freshdesk has several tiers priced per agent, per month.
+Pricing: Freshdesk's pricing options include several tiers priced per agent, per month to suit any budget.

 -